Dteyn/bHapticsRelay/README.md

 **Config Loading**: On startup, bHapticsRelay reads its `config.cfg` file to determine settings like which mode to use (log or WebSocket), file paths, network ports, and offline mode details.
 It also loads any offline event data if provided (see *Offline Fallback* below).
 This allows modders to adapt the tool to different games without recompiling.

-**bHaptics Player**: The bridge initializes the bHaptics SDK connection using SDK2 (via `bhaptics_library.dll`).
+**bHaptics Player**: The relay initializes the bHaptics SDK connection using SDK2 (via `bhaptics_library.dll`).
 It checks if the bhaptics Player is installed and/or running.
 If installed but not running, a 'Launch Player' button is provided.

 **Registration**: Once initialized, the app registers the haptic events either via an online API call (using your App ID/API key) or via a local JSON file (offline mode).